smadurange/etlas/README.txt

 The atlas.fcgi file defines a FastCGI backend for Atlas.
 Follow the steps below to deploy Atlas to an OpenBSD server using httpd.

-  1. Install flask and flup Python packages.
+  1. Install flask, flup, and requests Python packages.
   2. Create directory $HOME/atlas.
   3. Copy atlas.fcgi and tickers.txt to $HOME/atlas.
   4. Set the POLYGON_API_KEY environment variable: $ export POLYGON_API_KEY=<api-key>